baiger/recipes/wiki/mayonnaise.md

 Let all the ingredients come to room temperature.

 Whisk the egg yolk, salt, and mustard slightly.
-Starting with 1 tbsp of oil each time (typically, you can safely add as much oil, volume wise, as egg yolk, but starting slow is unlikely to fail), whisk until the oil is completely incorporated into egg yolk mixture.
+Starting with 1 tsp of oil each time (typically, you can safely add as much oil, volume wise, as egg yolk, but starting slow is unlikely to fail), whisk until the oil is completely incorporated into egg yolk mixture.
 Repeat.
 Whenever the sauce thickens to scoopable, add more vinegar/water/lemon juice based on your desired flavour.

 ## Notes